ManjulaChintharla/FleetMind-AI-Agents-for-Predictive-Maintenance-and-Smart-Escalation/README.md

 ## **Overview**:

-The Fleet Maintenance AI Scenario is an end-to-end solution that predicts vehicle maintenance needs using real-time telemetry data.
-It combines Azure Data Factory, PostgreSQL, Azure Machine Learning, Azure AI Search, and GPT-powered chat to deliver predictive insights and intelligent suggestions for the logistics and transportation industry.
+The Fleet Maintenance AI Scenario is an end-to-end AI solution designed to predict vehicle maintenance needs using real-time telemetry data.
+It leverages the full Microsoft Azure ecosystem—Azure Data Factory, PostgreSQL, Azure Machine Learning, Azure AI Search, and Azure OpenAI—to provide predictive insights and intelligent recommendations for the transportation and logistics sector.

+## Problem Statement

+Fleet managers lack a proactive system to anticipate vehicle failures and schedule maintenance efficiently, leading to increased downtime and operational costs.

+## Solution Overview

+- Trained a predictive model (ExtraTreesClassifier) using Azure Machine Learning

+- Ingested and stored cleaned telemetry data in Azure PostgreSQL

+- Generated semantic embeddings for maintenance documents using Azure OpenAI

+- Created vector and keyword indexes using Azure Cognitive Search

+- Built a GPT-powered chat interface to retrieve predictions and document suggestions

 # Azure End-to-End AI Fleet Maintenance Platform

-This project is a complete AI-powered pipeline for predictive vehicle maintenance, tailored for data scientists and MLOps engineers.
-It demonstrates how to build an end-to-end solution—from ingesting raw fleet sensor data (IOT) to delivering intelligent maintenance predictions and document-based suggestions via a conversational AI assistant.
-Built entirely on Microsoft Azure, it combines real-time telemetry, Azure machine learning, Azure vector search, and Azure OpenAI GPT-powered chat to help logistics companies minimize downtime and make data-driven maintenance decisions.
+This project is a full-stack AI-powered pipeline tailored for data scientists and MLOps engineers.
+It shows how to build a production-ready AI solution—from ingesting raw IoT fleet data to delivering intelligent predictions and document-based insights via a chat interface.
+The platform integrates real-time sensor analysis, machine learning, vector-based search, and conversational AI—all within Microsoft Azure.

 ###  Pipeline Overview

-- **Azure Data Factory** for data ingestion from multiple sources
+- **Azure Data Factory** – Data ingestion from multiple sources

-- **PostgreSQL** for storing cleaned fleet data
+- **Azure PostgreSQL** – Centralized storage for cleaned fleet data

-- **Azure Machine Learning** for training and deploying predictive models
+- **Azure Machine Learning** – Model training and deployment

-- **OpenAI Embeddings + PostgreSQL** for text vectorization
+- **Azure OpenAI Embeddings + PostgreSQL** – Text vectorization and document storage

-- **Azure AI Search** to enable intelligent search
+- **Azure AI Search** – Vector and keyword search for maintenance documentation

-- **Azure OpenAI** to build a chatbot with document and prediction query capabilities
+- **Azure OpenAI (GPT+ textembedding)** – Chatbot interface that merges predictions with document insights

 ###  Features

-- Predict fleet maintenance using ML models
+- Predict upcoming vehicle maintenance using ML

-- Query insights from data and documents using semantic search
+- Search maintenance documents with semantic understanding

-- Chatbot interface powered by OpenAI that connects to your backend systems
+- Interact via a chatbot powered by Azure OpenAI

+- Real-time connection between chat inputs, prediction models, and search results

+##  How to Run
+- Set up your environment variables in a .env file

+- Run the notebooks sequentially from the notebooks/ directory

+- Deploy and interact with the chatbot for live predictions and document tips